Ecosystem service: Cultural services

-Portfolio effect

-A third explanation, known as the portfolio effect, compares biodiversity to stock holdings, where diversification minimizes the volatility of the investment, or in this case, the risk of instability of ecosystem services.
-This is related to the idea of response diversity where a suite of species will exhibit differential responses to a given environmental perturbation.
-When considered together, they create a stabilizing function that preserves the integrity of a service.

-Several experiments have tested these hypotheses in both the field and the lab.
-In ECOTRON, a laboratory in the UK where many of the biotic and abiotic factors of nature can be simulated, studies have focused on the effects of earthworms and symbiotic bacteria on plant roots.
-These laboratory experiments seem to favor the rivet hypothesis.
-However, a study on grasslands at Cedar Creek Reserve in Minnesota supports the redundancy hypothesis, as have many other field studies.
-See also: Biodiversity#Ecosystem services.
+Recreation and tourism

+Sea sports are very popular among coastal populations: surfing, snorkeling, whale watching, kayaking, recreational fishing ... a lot of tourists also travel to resorts close to the sea or rivers or lakes to be able to experience these activities, and relax near the water.
+The United Nations Sustainable Development Goal 14 also has targets aimed at enhancing the use of ecosystem services for sustainable tourism especially in Small Island Developing States.

 Estuarine and coastal ecosystem services

 Estuarine and marine coastal ecosystems are both marine ecosystems.
-Together, these ecosystems perform the four categories of ecosystem services in a variety of ways: "Regulating services" include climate regulation as well as waste treatment and disease regulation and buffer zones.
-The "provisioning services" include forest products, marine products, fresh water, raw materials, biochemical and genetic resources.
-"Cultural services" of coastal ecosystems include inspirational aspects, recreation and tourism, science and education.
-"Supporting services" of coastal ecosystems include nutrient cycling, biologically mediated habitats and primary production.
+Together, these ecosystems perform the four categories of ecosystem services in a variety of ways: The provisioning services include forest products, marine products, fresh water, raw materials, biochemical and genetic resources.
+Regulating services include carbon sequestration (contributing to climate change mitigation) as well as waste treatment and disease regulation and buffer zones.
+Supporting services of coastal ecosystems include nutrient cycling, biologically mediated habitats and primary production.
+Cultural services of coastal ecosystems include inspirational aspects, recreation and tourism, science and education.

 Coasts and their adjacent areas on and offshore are an important part of a local ecosystem.
 The mixture of fresh water and salt water (brackish water) in estuaries provides many nutrients for marine life.
 Salt marshes, mangroves and beaches also support a diversity of plants, animals and insects crucial to the food chain.
 The high level of biodiversity creates a high level of biological activity, which has attracted human activity for thousands of years.
 Coasts also create essential material for organisms to live by, including estuaries, wetland, seagrass, coral reefs, and mangroves.
 Coasts provide habitats for migratory birds, sea turtles, marine mammals, and coral reefs.

-Regulating services

-Regulating services are the "benefits obtained from the regulation of ecosystem processes".
-In the case of coastal and estuarine ecosystems, these services include climate regulation, waste treatment and disease control and natural hazard regulation.